tustin2121/James_Somerton_Transcripts/_videos/7a4DTkoejG8.md

 [Laughing] That's true!
 That's true!
 That's true!

 Um... and so it's really just hard to get across the... the weird little nuances of "yes, I want to meet people, I'd like to have these experiences, but like I want to have them my way.
-I want to have them in a way that I'm I'm going to enjoy."
+I want to have them in a way that I'm -I'm going to enjoy."
 And it's like, I'm also not opposed to negotiation.

 </nick>
 </compare>
 <compare>
 <james {% include timecode %}>

-yeah but then when you kind of say--
+Yeah.
+But then when you kind of say--

 </james>
 </compare>
 <compare>
 <nick>

-And this is the thing about asexuality: some people-- some asexuals are like "I do not like sex.
+And this is the thing about asexuality: some people-- some asexuals are like, "I do not like sex.
 I don't want to have it.
 It does not feel good.
-I hate it." and other people are like "I could take it or leave it"
+I hate it."
+And other people are like, "I could take it or leave it."

 </nick>
 </compare>
 <compare>
 <james {% include timecode %}>

-Yeah, and that's that's what I was going to say is that, when you do kind of put it on the table that like "I don't really like sex very much, but with the right person..." you know "I will lower my boundaries and I'll do it", which kind of poses the question, "how are you asexual enough?"
+Yeah, and that's- that's what I was going to say is that, when you do kind of put it on the table that like, "I don't really like sex very much, but with the right person... you know, I will lower my boundaries and I'll do it," which kind of poses the question, how- "are you asexual enough?"
 Which we will get to after the break!
 {% assign timecode = "22:55" %}

 </james>